FullByte/FullByte.github.io/docs/about/life/wisdom.md

 # Final wisdom

+Don't get serious advice from some random website, but hey, you are here, so enjoy my input :)

 This is a collection of hand picked wisdom accumulated for the worthy.
-Advice is difficult to take in properly... no idea how you should do it; but do something.
-First of all: Don't get serious advice from some random website, but hey, you are here, so enjoy my input :)
+Hopefully there is something helpful in it for you.
+Most of this stuff is not mine, I just like to collect some of the stuff that helped me.

+Let's start with some random quotes:

+- A society grows great when old men plant trees in whose shade they shall never sit.
+- Its okay to go through awful places, just don't stop and unpack.
+- If you choose not to find joy in the snow, you will have less joy in your life, but the same amount of snow.

 ## Get stuff done

 - It's better to finish something than to start something
 - Make goals that you have control over.
 Accept what you can not control or choose to be unhappy.
 - Practice "Shoshikantetsu", japanese for "Complete what was originally intended."
+- Practice "Ichigoichie", japanese for "Treasure every encounter, for it will never reoccur."

 ### 110%